exakat/php-dictionary/dictionary/execution-time.ini.rst

 At that time, PHP takes the commands one after the other, and execute them.
 It allocates memory for data, and definitions.

 Execution time is related to compile time.
-Objects, constants (with define()), function calls, generators, inclusion, exceptions are execution time elements.
+Objects, constants when created with ``define()``, function calls, generators, inclusion, exceptions are execution time elements.

+On the other hand, classes, constants when created with ``const``, functions, etc. are created at linting time.

 .. code-block:: php